 The American Association of Biological Anthropologists (AABA) is committed to respecting and protecting your privacy.
-We've structured our Web sites so that, in general, you can visit us on the Web without identifying yourself or revealing any personal information.
+We've structured our web sites so that, in general, you can visit us on the Web without identifying yourself or revealing any personal information.

-AABA only collects personally identifiable data such as your name, address, telephone number, or e-mail address when you voluntarily submit it to AABA either through its sites or the Wiley Scholar One site (Yearbook of Physical Anthropology).
+AABA only collects personally identifiable data such as your name, address, telephone number, or e-mail address when you voluntarily submit it to AABA either through its sites or the Wiley Scholar One site (Yearbook of Biological Anthropology).
 This information may be used by personnel of AABA as a means to contact you to obtain more information, to improve this site, or it might be used to provide you with information that you have requested or additional information that AABA believes may be of interest to you.
 The data will not be transferred to a third party outside of AABA without your prior consent but may be used within AABA or by a company acting as an agent of AABA for processing and mailing purposes.
 AABA will not sell, rent, or lease your personally identifiable information to others.

 As part of the order process, if we collect credit/debit card information, your information will be used to fill your order but we will never share your personal payment information with third parties.

 While AABA makes every reasonable effort to protect the information collected through its Web sites, please be aware that there is always some risk involved when submitting data over the Internet.
 We cannot guarantee that our Web sites are 100-percent safe from illegal tampering or "hacking."
 Any data transmitted over the Internet may be at risk; however, once it is received at AABA and entered into its database, it has the same protection that AABA extends to its own confidential information.